 But how does it work?
 The pot is filled with cold water and put on the heat.
 Once it starts boiling, the heat is turned down to a simmer, and coffee grounds are added to the filter.
 The heated water creates pressure that pushes through the fresh coffee in the filter up into the pot itself.

-These humble coffee makers are often called stovetop espresso makers because the resulting coffee servings are strong and served in small portions, much like the shot of espresso you’d get at any coffee shop.
+These humble coffee makers are often called stovetop espresso makers because the resulting coffee is strong and served in small portions, much like the shot of espresso you’d get at any coffee shop.

 Do Moka Pots Make Espresso?